scrapinghub/splash/README.rst

     viewport=full requires non-zero 'wait' parameter.
 This is an unfortunate restriction, but it seems that this is the only way to make rendering work reliably with viewport=full.

+filters : string : optionsl
+  Comma-separated list of request filter names.
+See `Request Filters`_.

+proxy : string : optional
+  Proxy profile name.
+See `Proxy Profiles`_.

+allowed_domains : string : optional
+  Comma-separated list of allowed domain names.
+  If present, Splash won't load anything neither from domains not in this list nor from subdomains of domains not in this list.

 Curl example::